Analysis | How Trump’s taxes compare to those of other presidents

 “Most very wealthy people can easily avoid individual taxation with support from tax laws that provide them with discretion over how much tax they pay, bankruptcy laws that allow them to pass on losses to others even while they retain gains elsewhere, bank lending practices that favor the rich, and a monetary policy that for the last three decades has hugely subsidized wealthy investors,” Steuerle said.

-At a 2016 presidential debate, Trump boasted that he was “smart” for not paying federal income tax.
+At a 2016 presidential debate, Trump boasted he was “smart” for not paying federal income tax.
 Unlike every other major party presidential candidate since Richard Nixon, Trump has refused to release his tax returns.
 The documents analyzed by the Times show more than $400 million in debts coming due soon, a potential national security issue.

-Thorndike, the presidential tax historian, said that “a president is not like anybody else.
+Thorndike, the presidential tax historian, said “a president is not like anybody else.
 They are the taxpayer in chief and the tax collector in chief.
 They are their own tax enforcer.”
 For that reason, he says, there should be a law mandating the disclosure of presidential tax returns.
 Otherwise, “there’s really no way to be sure they’re meeting their obligations, because at the end of the day the IRS answers to them.”